I want to give you (and show below in the video) top ten exercises that were instrumental in my own personal getting free from stuttering.

 First, dance.
 When you dance, you literally break that box of tension that is covering you, holding and pressing on you.
 Now it’s gone.

-Next, imagine you’re moving a very hard object like an old-fashioned piano; you need to put a real effort to move it.
+Next, imagine you’re moving a very heavy object, like an old-fashioned piano.
+You need to put in real effort to move it.

-Next one, combine dancing or just moving your body with speaking.
-Be creative here, and feel that you break the tension and say something at the same time.
-It shouldn’t be a long sentence necessarily.
-It can be just a sound.
-And be free, be stupid, be silly - it’s just your home exercise.
+Next one is to combine dancing or just moving your body with speaking.
+Be creative here, and feel that you are breaking the tension while saying something at the same time.
+It doesn’t have to be a long sentence; it can be just a sound.
+And be free, be silly — this is just your home exercise.

 It’s pretty much the same as tension.
 Our speech impediments cause our voice to be very shallow coming from the top of the vocal cords, and our breathing is interrupted with blocks and repetitions.
 And this facilitates speech impediments creating that never-ending cycle, so we want to do something about it as well.